 By creating complex, hypnotic patterns that visually “breathe” in time with the desired frequency and pattern required to achieve resonant frequency, we found that users were able to keep a proper pace without devoting attention to whether or not they were “doing it right.”
 As the visuals breathe, so do they.
 No worrying required.

-Mesmerize’s unique visual breathing system, combined with our clinically-proven mindful meditation voice-overs and soothing psycho-acoustic music, makes it the best relaxation intervention on the AppStore.
+Mesmerize’s unique audio-visual system, combined with our clinically-proven mindful meditation voice-overs and soothing psycho-acoustic music, makes it the best relaxation intervention on the AppStore.

-Download for a FREE TRIAL and let our visual breathing system show you what deep relaxation can be.
+Download for a FREE TRIAL and let Mesmerize show you how deep relaxation can be.